 It also does not leave any residue which means we do not need to neutralize any harmful disinfectant after the disinfection process.
 This method is highly recommended for disinfecting against SARS COV 2.

-Sodium Hypochlorite – one of the most effective chemicals being used as disinfectants.
+Sodium Hypochlorite – is one of the most effective chemicals being used as disinfectants.
 Studies have shown that it has higher efficacy ratings as compared to chlorine dioxide.
 This is also used in room disinfection and you can just let it sit in the air to get the best result.

 Chlorine Dioxide – this is a yellowish-green gas that suspends in the air and dissolves in water.
 Apart from commercial disinfectants, this chemical is also used in water disinfection.